One-Way Attack Cruise Drone

 Sources & Further Reading

-About our sources- PrimaryRUSI — Meatgrinder: Russian Tactics in the Second Year of Its Invasion of Ukraine (Shahed campaign analysis)
+- PrimaryRUSI — Meatgrinder: Russian Tactics (Shahed campaign analysis)